terence/gd-autotag/docs/PLUGIN_GUIDE.md

 - **Debug Mode**: Enable debug logging for troubleshooting
 - **Tag Exclusion List**: Define words that should never be used as tags (one per line)

-All settings are stored in the WordPress options table under `wp_plugin_options`.
+All settings are stored in the WordPress options table under `gd_autotag_options`.

 #### API Key Configuration